Sanket-DataMinds/Northwinds_db/README.md

   num_orders DESC
   ```

-### Q2.Show how much money the company lost due to giving discounts each year, order the years from most recent to least recent.
+### Q2.
+Show how much money the company lost due to giving discounts each year, order the years from most recent to least recent.
 Round to 2 decimal places

 ```sql
 Select